-IFRS 3 (Amendment) 'Reference to the Conceptual Framework' (effective for annual periods beginning on or after 1 January 2022)
+IFRS 3 (Amendment) 'Reference to the Conceptual Framework'

 The amendment updated the standard to refer to the 2018 Conceptual Framework for Financial Reporting, in order to determine what constitutes an asset or a liability in a business combination.
 In addition, an exception was added for some types of liabilities and contingent liabilities acquired in a business combination.
 Finally, it also clarified that the acquirer should not recognise contingent assets, as defined in IAS 37, at the acquisition date.